tmbuza/iMAP/README.md

-g# iMAP: Pipeline for Microbiome Data Analysis and Exploratory Visualization
+# iMAP: Pipeline for Microbiome Data Analysis and Exploratory Visualization

 <br>